Rodrigo-Burciaga/DistributedSystems/p3/src/com/ipn/escom/distribuidos/README.md

 # Part 1 of Pactice 3

-## Mutual exclusion in distibuted systems
+## Mutual exclusion in distibuted systems "TOKEN RING ALGORITHM"

 this practice is the algoritm "Token Ring" implemented in java